Nova Academy Board of Directors

 This email is received by the Board Chair and may be distributed to all members of the Board of Directors.
 Contents received at this email address will not be included in the Public Comment section of the board packet.

-Colleen Hansen, Director | chansen@novaclassical.org
+Colleen Hansen, Vice Chair | chansen@novaclassical.org

 Colleen is the proud parent to three Nova Classical scholars, one in Lower School and two in Upper School.
 She, her spouse, and children have been a part of the Nova Classical community since 2016.